How to Make Pumpkin Spice Muffinss from Canned or Fresh Pumpkin - in EASY illustrated steps!

 or a 50:50 mix of sugar and sweetener.
 You can use organic sugar

-or even part agave or honey (3 cups sugar, 2 cups honey - all honey makes it too
+or even part agave or honey (3 cups sugar, 2 cups honey - but be careful, too much honey makes it too

 heavy and poor rising)